 Instructions

 - Option to trim pork of excess fat.
-Then season all sides of pork with 1 teaspoon salt and ½ teaspoon pepper.
+Combine 1 teaspoon salt and ½ teaspoon pepper, then season all sides of pork.

-- Turn on Sauté (More) on your Instant Pot and add oil.
-When it reads "Hot", add half the pork and sear for 2-3 minutes each side.
-Transfer to a plate, set aside, and repeat with the remaining half of the pork.
+- On your Instant Pot, press "Sauté" button to "More".
+Once it reads "Hot", add oil and half the pork to inner pot.
+Sear for 2-3 minutes each side until browned.
+Transfer pork to a plate and repeat with the remaining half.
+Set aside.

 - Add soy sauce, vinegar, water, sugar, bay leaves, and peppercorns to the pot.
-Nestle in pork shoulder.
+Nestle in pork shoulder until partially submerged in the sauce.
 Place the lid on and seal.
-Cook on Manual Pressure: High for 20 minutes, then let release naturally for 10 minutes before doing a quick release.
+Pressure cook at High Pressure for 35 minutes, then let release naturally for 10 minutes before doing a quick release.

 - Transfer the pork to a cutting board or plate.
 Option to shred pork or leave whole.